OAGi/Score/docs/test_cases/TestSuite42.md

 The end user can open a Business Term on the "Business Term" page to update its details in "Edit Business Term" page.

 #### Test Assertion #42.1.7
-The end user cannot change Definition field in Edit Business Term page.
+The end user cannot change Definition field in "Edit Business Term" page.

 #### Test Assertion #42.1.8
-The end user cannot save a Business Term with an already existing term and URI in Edit Business Term page.
+The end user cannot save a Business Term with an already existing term and URI in "Edit Business Term" page.

 #### Test Assertion #42.1.9
 The end user cannot discard a Business Term in View/Edit Business Term page if it is used in assignments.

 #### Test Assertion #42.1.10
-The end user can discard a Business Term in the table in View/Edit Business Term page if it is not in any assignments.
+The end user can discard a Business Term in View/Edit Business Term page if it is not in any assignments.

 ### Test Step Pre-condition: